Building Location-Aware Applications

 Implementation pattern: debounce input (wait 300ms after typing stops before querying), restrict to relevant countries, bias results toward user location, and validate the final selected address with a geocode call.

-Terms of service: Google's terms require displaying autocomplete results on a Google Map.
-If you're using Mapbox or Leaflet for display, you need a different autocomplete provider.
+Terms of service: Google requires proper attribution when displaying Places Autocomplete results, though they do not have to appear on a Google Map.
+If you are using Mapbox or Leaflet for display, check the current Places API terms for attribution requirements.
 Mapbox and Algolia Places offer alternatives with more flexible terms.

 Spatial Databases: PostGIS